 Some of our top picks are below:

-- Made of crack/shatterproof medical-grade polycarbonate, the Mueller Face Guard is contoured to fit comfortably and to be less obtrusive
+- FIT: One size fits most.
+For Men and Women.
+Made of crack/shatterproof medical-grade polycarbonate, the Mueller Face Guard is contoured to fit comfortably and to be less obtrusive

 Wrapping Things Up: Key Takeaways on Basketball Face Masks.